-Breakdown of your role: The Borgen Project’s goal is “1 in 435.”
-We want one high-impact volunteer or intern serving in all 435 U.S. Congressional Districts.
-Your job is to help recruit these individuals in your target states.
+Breakdown of your role: The Borgen Project’s goal is “1 in 435″ and ”1 in 650”.
+We want one high-impact team member serving in all 435 U.S. Congressional Districts and all 650 UK Constituencies.
+Your job is to help recruit these individuals in your target areas.
 How important is recruiting to the movement?
-The Borgen Project only hires 8% of people who apply for internships… That means we need to recruit 100 applicants, just to find 8 people we think can have an impact for the world’s poor.
+The Borgen Project only hires 5% of people who apply for roles… That means we need to recruit 100 applicants, just to find 5 people we think can have an impact for the world’s poor.
 Needless to say, HR plays a huge role in building the network of people who are advocating for those living in extreme poverty.

 - All weekly assignments completed on time.